joelpmichael/sentinel-65x-keyboard-adapter/documentation/sentinel-65x-controller-port-protocol.md

 ### Data

-* **TO-DO:** Verify logic-high and logic-low maps to 0 and 1, <https://www.nesdev.org/wiki/Controller_port_pinout> suggests they are inverted: `The signal read by the CPU is logically inverted from the signal input on the D0-4 lines.
+* **TO-DO:** Verify logic-high and logic-low maps to 0 and 1 respectively, <https://www.nesdev.org/wiki/Controller_port_pinout> suggests they are inverted: `The signal read by the CPU is logically inverted from the signal input on the D0-4 lines.
 A low voltage on D0 will be read as a 1 bit from $4016/4017.`

 The `DATA0` and `DATA1` lines are 3.3V CMOS logic level.
-When the Sentinel 65X samples the `DATA0` and `DATA1` lines after the falling edge of `CLOCK`, logic high will be interpreted as a 1 bit, logic low will be interpreted as a 0 bit.
+When the Sentinel 65X samples the `DATA0` and `DATA1` lines after the falling edge of `CLOCK`, logic high will be interpreted as a 0 bit, logic low will be interpreted as a 1 bit.

 ### Waveform view